Orthogonally spherical objects and spherical fibrations

-First we need the following lemma which gives a global version of the fibre-wise conditions of Theorem \ref{theorem-sphericity-for-regular-immersions}: \begin{lemma} Let $D$ be a regularly immersed flat and perfect fibration in $X$ over $Z$ with proper fibres.
-Assume that for any closed point $p \in Z$ the fibre $D_p$ is a connected Gorenstein scheme.
+The following lemma is a global version of the fibrewise conditions of Theorem \ref{theorem-sphericity-for-regular-immersions}: \begin{lemma} Let $W$ be a regularly immersed flat and perfect fibration in $X$ over $Z$ with proper fibres.
+Assume that for any closed point $p \in Z$ the fibre $W_p$ is a connected Gorenstein scheme.

 Then having for every closed point $p \in Z$

 is equivalent to having